 Where a person is claiming they have been victimised because they have made a complaint of discrimination or sexual harassment, they do not need to specifically state that a provision of the EO Act has been breached.
 They can simply allege that the conduct that would constitute a breach has occurred.
 For example, making a complaint of sexual harassment in employment does not need to also include a complaint that section 93 of the EO Act has been breached.

 It is not necessary to prove that discrimination occurred in order to bring a claim of victimisation.
-However, a claim of victimisation must be brought in good faith and must not be false.

 A person must not request, instruct, induce, encourage, authorise or assist another to contravene the EO Act (s 105).
 If a person acts in any of these ways, a dispute can be brought to the VEOHRC, or an application can be made to VCAT against that person.
 If the other person (who has been requested, instructed, encouraged, authorised or assisted) proceeds to contravene the EO Act, a dispute can be lodged against both people (s 106).